epiverse-trace/cfr/README.md

 status](https://www.r-pkg.org/badges/version/datadelay)](https://CRAN.R-project.org/package=datadelay)
 <!-- badges: end -->

-The goal of datadelay is to provide robust estimates of the case fatality rate of an epidemic.
+The goal of datadelay is to provide simple, fast methods for estimation of disease severity and under-reporting in real-time, accounting for delays in epidemic timeseries.

 ## Installation